 A code unit is the basic component used by a character encoding system (such as UTF-8 or UTF-16).
 A character encoding system uses one or more code units to encode a Unicode code point.

-For example, sometimes characters with diacritics such as accents are represented using two Unicode code points:
+For example, characters with diacritics such as accents can sometimes be represented using two Unicode code points:

 Also, since not all of the code points defined by Unicode fit into 16 bits, many Unicode code points are encoded as a pair of UTF-16 code units, which is called a surrogate pair:

 String object enables you to retrieve the Unicode code point from its encoded form: